pierrep/lpmt/README.md

 * Fixed quad copying using CTRL-C and CTRL-V
 * Added an option to draw outlines around masks in order to smooth the edges
 * Added the ability for a surface to receive small images via OSC
+* Added the ability to map different parts of a shared video to different quads

 Bug fixes or reports are welcome!